stevenxdeng/AWS_CV_Surveillance/README.md

    1) From AWS Console go to **IAM**
    2) Select to **users**
    3) Click **Add user**
-   4) Select **Programmatic access** for the AWS access type to generate an access key ID and secret access key for use with the AWS APi, CLI, SDK, and other development tools
+   4) Select **Programmatic access** for the AWS access type to generate an access key ID and secret access key for use with the AWS API, CLI, SDK, and other development tools
    5) Select the created user and select **Security Credentials** tab
    6) Click **Create access key** and copy the access key ID and secret access key after a new user is created\
 *For more details, please check: [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)*
 5. AWS CLI
    1) Download [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.htm) and install
-   2) Open cmd (Windows) or terminal (Linux): `aws configure`
+   2) Open CMD (Windows) or Terminal (Linux): `aws configure`
    3) Input **access key ID** and **secret access key** copied from 4
    4) Configure region (default "us-east-1")
    5) Configure output (default "json")\